-The basic principles of photo etching can be demonstrated in nine process steps.
+The etching process can be demonstrated in nine steps.
 Precision Micro has advanced these principles, investing in new technologies and developing proprietary methods which have set the standard for accuracy and repeatability.

 Almost all metals can be photo etched.
 Precision Micro holds more than 2,000 metal types in stock, in thicknesses from 0.010mm – 1.5mm and sheet sizes to 600mm x 1500mm.